MelihOzaslan01/Face-Target-Project/README.md

 `git checkout -b feature/NewFeature`

-2	.
-Make the changes you want and commit them:
+2. Make the changes you want and commit them:

 bashCopy code

 `git commit -am 'New feature: Description'`

-3		.
-Push your branch to the main repository:
+3. Push your branch to the main repository:

 bashCopy code

 `git push origin feature/NewFeature`

-4		.Create a Pull Request and send it for review.
+4. Create a Pull Request and send it for review.

 ## Contact